 Rules of Thumb for Measuring Fabric for Upholstery, Curtains, Bedding:

-Here's some approximate yardage calculations for how much decorative fabric you will need for upholstery and slipcover projects using non-directional (no repeat or solid fabrics).
+Here's some approximate yardage calculations that tell how to measure your decorative fabrics.
+The guides tell how much fabric you will need for upholstery and slipcover projects using non-directional (no repeat or solid fabrics).

 To upholster or slipcover a small sofa: 6 to 8 yards of 60" wide decorative fabrics or 10 to 12 yards of 45" wide decorative fabrics.